-6 This paper aims to present an experimental investigation on 7 contact erosion of an SF6 puffer type circuit breaker.
-For this 8 purpose, many experiments with different arcing times and arc 9 current amplitudes have been conducted to study the contact 9 erosion development.
-It is demonstrated that the relationship 1 between contact erosion and transferred electrical charge or arc 2 energy cannot be considered as linear.
-To improve the accuracy 3 of mass loss prediction, thermal stress indices with two known 4 parameters are proposed.
-The proposed method can be assumed 5 as a non-invasive online technique to estimate the interruption 6 chamber remaining lifetime.
+This paper aims to present an experimental investigation on contact erosion of an SF6 puffer type circuit breaker.
+For this purpose, many experiments with different arcing times and arc current amplitudes have been conducted to study the contact erosion development.
+It is demonstrated that the relationship between contact erosion and transferred electrical charge or arc energy cannot be considered as linear.
+The experiments show that mass loss becomes doubled where the arcing time increases from 5.64 ms to 10.29 ms at rated short-circuit current, which highlights the importance of arcing time in evaluation of mass loss and undermines the idea of using current amplitude as thermal index.
+Furthermore, the two sets of experiments with similar transferred electrical charge (132.3 C and 136.5 C), but totally different mass loss (264 mg and 132 mg); and similar arc energy (29.8 kJ and 27.9 kJ), but different mass loss (435 mg and 256 mg), show that transferred electric charge and arc energy cannot be solely determining the mass loss in interruption process.
+To improve the accuracy of mass loss prediction, thermal stress indices with two known parameters are proposed.
+The proposed method can be assumed as a noninvasive online technique to estimate the interruption chamber remaining lifetime.

-II.
-EXPERIMENTAL SETUP
+B. EXPERIMENTAL SETUP